EmoryMLIP/emory-reu-ret-website/content/projects/2021-tensor/index.md

 We see that the basis for Class 0 shows more curved features, while the basis for Class 1 contains traces of more straight and vertical features.
-To choose teh basis the image more closely matches, we compute a "projection", not unlike what you may have calculated with vectors.
+To choose the basis the image more closely matches, we compute a "projection", not unlike what you may have calculated with vectors.

 <img src="https://user-images.githubusercontent.com/50922545/127238156-e5b94e20-2853-405b-8483-13dc115565e9.jpg" width="400"/>

 The larger the projection, the better the match to a particular basis.
 The projection shows that the "distance" between our test image and our two classes is smaller for Class 1 than for Class 0, and so our method classifies our test image as a 1.

 By learning from a training set of images a computer can examine the data in a new image and figure out which digit it most resembles.
 Similarly, we are training our computer to learn how to use the data in an fMRI to classify our study subjects into those who are shown an image and those who are shown a sentence.

 ### Tensors and Singular Value Decomposition
 ---